KangshiWang/PV_Data_Collection/README.md

 # PV_Data_Collection

-Today, photovoltaic (PV) systems are widely integrated in industrial, commercial and residential applications.
+Nowadays, photovoltaic (PV) systems are widely integrated in industrial, commercial and residential applications.
 The output characteristics of PV systems are affected by atmospheric conditions and device aging.
-I am developing an automatic data collection system.
-This system collects and records the output characteristics and atmospheric conditions of the PV system.
+This automatic data collection system collects and records the output characteristics and atmospheric conditions of the PV system.
 The details of the system are as follows.

 ## Data-set Link